 Cost: €5 per ticket to visit to the Great Choir, Terraces, and Dome

-One of the most overlooked things to do in Catania is stepping inside the Church of the Abbey of Sant’Agata.
-From the outside, its undulating Baroque curves already hint at something special—but inside, you’ll find a surprisingly serene space filled with amber-toned marble, polished stucco statues, and a floor that looks like a mosaic quilt in Carrara stone.
+From the outside, it’s hard to know if this Church is worthwhile to explore, so I consider it another one of those hidden gems in Catania with Baroque curves.
+Inside, you’ll find a surprisingly serene space filled with amber-toned marble, polished stucco statues, and a floor that looks like a mosaic quilt in Carrara stone.

-The real magic happens when you climb up to the dome.
+The real magic happens when you climb up to the dome!
 From up top, the church offers a 360-degree view of Catania’s rooftops and bell towers, with the looming silhouette of Mount Etna dominating the horizon.
 The kind of view makes you linger longer than you planned (and so does the one-way staircase leading up to it).

 Built atop the ruins of a convent destroyed in the 1693 earthquake, this church is a story of rebirth.
 Architect Vaccarini blended local stone and bold geometry to create a structure that’s not only elegant but also deeply rooted in Sicilian history.
 You’ll feel the quiet power of its design long after you leave.

-Benedictine Monastery [San Nicolò l’Arena]
+16. Benedictine Monastery [San Nicolò l’Arena]

 Piazza Dante Alighieri, 32, 95124 Catania CT, Italy